prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

     cd static-page
     npm start
 ```
-4. At this point you’ll be able to see a page with “Hello world!” in your browser by navigating to http://localhost:8000
+4. At this point you’ll be able to see a page with “Hello world!” in your browser by navigating to <a target="_blank" href="http://localhost:8000">http://localhost:8000</a>

 <img class="img-fluid" src="https://dl.dropboxusercontent.com/s/ry3igfqt219spss/initial-setup-gatsby-cli.png?dl=0" alt="initial-setup-gatsby-cli" />

 This is the basic setup for a hello world gatsby website

 # Add plugin to read markdown files from file system
-To read data from the files in your local system, we’ll be adding a plugin called [gatsby-source-filesystem](https://www.npmjs.com/package/gatsby-source-filesystem).
+To read data from the files in your local system, we’ll be adding a plugin called <a target="_blank" href="https://www.npmjs.com/package/gatsby-source-filesystem">gatsby-source-filesystem</a>.
 This plugin will read data from markdown files and make it available to be queried by GraphQL.

 1. Install gatsby-source-filesystem
 ```bash